The Technical Story of Lordstown Motors Corp. (RIDE) Stock

 The latest trade, Performances and Moving Averages give us the following Picture

 The share price of Lordstown Motors Corp.
-(NASDAQ:RIDE) dipped -3.05% to close Friday’s market session at $4.76, lower as compared to yesterday’s close.
-The stock price fluctuated between $4.62 and $4.855 throughout the trading session with the volume trading being 4359497 shares, which represented a significant variation when compared to the three months average volume of 11.98 million shares.
-The firm’s stock price fluctuated -6.11% within the last five trades and -0.83% within the last 30 trades, which was a significant change from the beginning of this year.
-Despite the fact that the share price decreased -51.92% in the last 6 months and -26.54% was subtracted to its value over the previous 3 months.
-RIDE stock is trading at a margin of -13.44%, -17.05% and -49.95% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.
+(NASDAQ:RIDE) dipped -2.17% to close Wednesday’s market session at $2.71, lower as compared to yesterday’s close.
+The stock price fluctuated between $2.665 and $2.80 throughout the trading session with the volume trading being 5160397 shares, which represented a significant variation when compared to the three months average volume of 7.09 million shares.
+The firm’s stock price fluctuated -14.10% within the last five trades and 23.74% within the last 30 trades, which was a significant change from the beginning of this year.
+Despite the fact that the share price decreased -48.18% in the last 6 months and -16.10% was subtracted to its value over the previous 3 months.
+RIDE stock is trading at a margin of -11.83%, -6.37% and -44.68% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.

 What Does Lordstown Motors Corp.’s Profitability and Valuation Ratios Tell Us About the Stock?